 The penalties for a drug crime can be significant, which is why you need an experienced lawyer to help you.
 The punishment can affect your employment, housing, and federal benefits.

-If you or someone you know has been accused of a sexual crime, you can protect your reputation and your freedom by hiring an experienced defense lawyer.
+If you or someone you know has been accused of a sexual crime, you can protect your reputation and your freedom by hiring an experienced Virginia Criminal Defense Lawyer.
 With an experienced attorney, you can evaluate the prosecution’s case and develop a strong defense strategy.

 There are several offenses that can be considered sex crimes.
 These include statutory rape, sexual intercourse, and necrophilia.
 All of these offenses carry serious penalties and can change the course of your life.